-publication charges, and so forth.
-This finding, in combination with the data on percentage sources of revenue, appears to mean that in relation to the total number of publishers, more traditional publishers than open access publishers charged fees to authors, but the payments (as a percentage of publishers' total revenue) were less to traditional publishers than to open access publishers.
-The fees traditional, subscriber-pays publishers charged to authors were primarily for small changes, color views, and related items, rather than the larger fees open access journals charge authors to publish in the open access journal.39
+This same study showed that, contrary to expectations, author fees were charged by a larger fraction of traditional, subscriber-pays journals than open-access journals.40 Author fees include charges for color printing, page layout, page publication charges, and so forth.
+This finding, in combination with the data on percentage sources of revenue, appears to mean that in relation to the total number of publishers, traditional publishers more than open access publishers charged fees to authors, but the payments (as a percentage of publishers' total revenue) were less to traditional publishers than to open access publishers.
+The fees traditional, subscriber-pays publishers charged to authors were primarily for small changes, color views, and related items, rather than the larger fees open access journals charge authors to publish in the open access journal.41

-Policies For Paying Publication Costs in Relation to the Future of Open Access Publishing.
+Policies For Paying Publication Costs in Relation to the Future of Open Access Publishing

 Among the issues related to "author pays," and possibly to the future of open access journals, is whether the federal government will continue to allow some research grant funding to be used to pay charges levied on authors or institutions for the costs of publishing articles resulting from federally funded research.
 This may become a more prominent issue if open access publishing becomes a larger part of the market.

 Now, pursuant to OMB's guidelines, federal agencies that award funds for scientific research permit investigators at universities, colleges, and nonprofit institutions to charge the costs of publishing a scientific article as an allowable direct cost (usually paid in full) if the funding agency agrees that they are an appropriate part of the project.
-If the costs of publishing are disallowed as direct costs, the federal governments likely will pay for these costs as part of "facilities and administrative" (F&A) indirect costs, if the research was federally sponsored and if the journal levies similar charges on all research papers published by the journal.40 If the cost is covered as an F&A indirect cost, full reimbursement may not occur due to limitations on recoveries of some indirect costs.
+If the costs of publishing are disallowed as direct costs, the federal governments likely will pay for these costs as part of "facilities and administrative" (F&A) indirect costs, if the research was federally sponsored and if the journal levies similar charges on all research papers published by the journal.42 If the cost is covered as an F&A indirect costs, full reimbursement may not occur due to limitations on recoveries of some indirect costs.